Sabiha Khanum

 Sabiha Khanum (born Mukhtar Begum; 16 October 1935 – 13 June 2020) was a Pakistani film actress.
 She is also known as the "First Lady of Pakistani Cinema", and is often recognized for her role in Pakistani cinema during the 1950s and 1960s.
 The recipient of the Pride of Performance and Nigar Awards, she debuted in Lollywood films with Beli (1950), and also appeared in television dramas.

-Some of her notable films, include Do Ansoo (1950), Sassi (1954), Gumnaam (1954), Dulla Bhatti (1956), Sarfarosh (1956), Mukhra (1958), and Devar Bhabhi (1967).
+Some of her notable films include Do Ansoo (1950), Sassi (1954), Gumnaam (1954), Dulla Bhatti (1956), Sarfarosh (1956), Mukhra (1958), and Devar Bhabhi (1967).

-She appeared mostly in Santosh Kumar's films playing protagonist roles opposite to her throughout the career.
-Sabiha and Santosh are sometimes known for the on-screen chemistry they shared and built following the 1950s and 60s films, in particular after they worked in the Qatil (1955) film.
+She appeared mostly in Santosh Kumar's films, playing protagonist roles opposite him.
+Sabiha and Santosh are sometimes known for the on-screen chemistry they shared and built following the 1950s and 60s films, in particular after they worked in the film Qatil (1955).

 Early life

 Sabiha Khanum was born Mukhtar Begum in a village near Gujrat in Punjab, Pakistan, to Mohammad Ali (Maahia), who was from Delhi, and Iqbal Begum (Baalo), who was a stage and film actress from Amritsar.
 She was raised in a conservative rural environment by her grandparents but got her first acting opportunity on stage in Lahore, after moving there to be with her father.

 A cultural delegation visited a cinema house in Sialkot, Pakistan, in 1948.
-Mukhtar Begum (then a young girl in 1948), who was part of the delegation, sang the Punjabi song "Kithhay gae yoon pardesia way" from the film Sassi Punnoon (which starred Baalu and Aslam).
+Mukhtar Begum (then a young girl in 1948), who was part of the delegation, sang the Punjabi song "Kithhay gaey oon pardesia way" from the film Sassi Punnoon (which starred Baalu and Aslam).
 Her performance was praised, and soon Mohammad Ali introduced his daughter to stage drama writer and poet, Nafees Khaleeli.
 Noting her determination, Khaleeli offered her a role in the drama Buut Shikan, which she accepted.
 Nafees Khaleeli gave her the screen name Sabiha Khanum.